 What Is an Automatic Transfer Switch and How Does It Work?

-When it comes to reliable backup power, it’s not just about having a good generator.
-It’s also about making sure that power kicks in quickly and safely when you need it most.
+When it comes to reliable backup power systems, it’s not just about having a good standby generator; it’s also about ensuring that electrical power kicks in quickly and safely when you need it most.
 That’s where an automatic transfer switch (ATS) comes in.
-This essential piece of equipment ensures a smooth transition between your main power supply and your backup generator without you having to lift a finger.

 What Is an Automatic Transfer Switch?